Cyphrme/Coze/README.md

 # FAQ
 #### Pronunciation?
 What does "Coz" mean?
+"Coz" vs "coz"?
 We say "Co-zee" like a comfy cozy couch.
 Jared suggested Coz because it's funny.
-The English word Coze is pronounced "kohz" and means "a friendly talk; a chat" which is the perfect name for a messaging standard.
+The English word coze (pronounced "kohz") and means "a friendly talk; a chat" which is the perfect name for a messaging standard.

-#### "Coz" vs "coz"?
 We use upper case "Coz" to refer to the specification, and "coz"/"cozies" to refer to messages.

 ### What is Coz useful for?